 Additionally, as a result of the COVID-19 pandemic, the vast majority of our employees transitioned to working from home.
 In early 2022, we began to operate under a hybrid virtual-first working environment, meaning that most of our employees have the option to work remotely at least some of the time for the foreseeable future.
 The hybrid working environment may impair our ability to maintain our culture of collaboration and continuous improvement, and may cause disruptions among our employees, including lost productivity, communication challenges and, potentially, employee dissatisfaction and attrition.
-If our attempts to safely reopen our offices and operate under a hybrid working environment are not successful, our business could be adversely impacted.

 If we are unable to enforce and protect our intellectual property rights, our competitive position may be harmed.
 We rely on a combination of copyright, trademark, trade secret, patent, confidentiality, non-compete and other contractual provisions to protect our intellectual property rights.
 Despite our efforts to protect our intellectual property rights, unauthorized third parties may obtain and use technology or other information that we regard as proprietary.
 Our intellectual property rights may not survive a legal challenge to their validity or provide significant protection for us.
-The laws of certain countries, particularly in emerging markets, do not protect our proprietary rights to the same extent as the laws of the United States.
+The laws and enforcement mechanisms of certain countries, particularly in emerging markets, do not protect our proprietary rights to the same extent as the laws of the United States.
 Conducting business in certain foreign jurisdictions may require accepting compromised protections or yielding of rights to technology, data or intellectual property rights in order to access those markets.
 Accordingly, we may not be able to protect our intellectual property against unauthorized or undesired third-party copying or use, which could adversely affect our competitive position.
 Additionally, there can be no assurance that another party will not assert that we have infringed its intellectual property rights.

-Our employees are subject to restrictive covenant agreements (which include restrictions on employees' ability to compete and solicit customers and employees) and assignment of invention agreements, to the extent permitted under applicable law.
+Our employees are subject to restrictive covenant agreements (which include provisions related to employees' ability to compete and solicit customers and employees) and assignment of invention agreements, to the extent permitted under applicable law.
 When the period expires relating to their particular restrictions, former employees may compete against us.
 If a former employee violates the provisions of the restrictive covenant agreement, we seek to enforce the restrictions but there is no assurance that we will be successful in our efforts.